CodePushGo/website/src/content/blog/en/how-rbac-secures-ota-updates-in-capacitor-apps.md

 next_blog: ''
 ---

-RBAC (Role-Based Access Control) is a game-changer for securing OTA (Over-the-Air) updates in [Capacitor](https://capacitorjs.com/) apps.
+RBAC (Role-Based Access Control) is a game-changer for securing OTA (Over-the-Air) updates in [React Native](https://capacitorjs.com/) apps.
 Here's why it matters:

 -   **Key Security Risks**: OTA updates can be vulnerable to harmful code injection, interception, and misuse if permissions aren't managed properly.
 -   **How RBAC Helps**: By assigning roles (like developer, tester, admin) with specific permissions, RBAC ensures only authorized users can deploy updates, manage testers, or perform rollbacks, reducing risks.